 - Whipped Cream.
 This is used to top off your coffee drink, so the whipped cream in a can works the best.
 Obviously, you can totally skip this if you want, but it sure is fun to add it and it makes it feel more like a true Starbucks or McDonald’s frappuccino!

-How to Make this Frappuccino Recipe
+How to Make a Mocha Frappuccino

 STEP ONE: Place all the ingredients but the whipped cream into the blender.